cameronnapoli/open-source-phone-verification/README.md

 # open-source-phone-verification
 Open source phone verification software using Django and Twilio.
+Currently using SQLite for database, but this can be configured in phone_verif_proj/settings.py.

 ### Prerequisites
 Python version 3.5.2